Afghan forces push into Taliban-held Kunduz city amid fierce clashes

 Taliban spokesman Zabihullah Mujahid said fighting continued.“It was our tactic to vacate the city to allow enemy troops to enter so we could encircle them,” he said.

-A spokesman for the NATO mission said U.S. special forces advisers were traveling with Afghan troops on their offensive when they came under threat from the Taliban.
+A spokesman for the NATO mission said U.S. special forces advisers were travelling with Afghan troops on their offensive when they came under threat from the Taliban.

-The Americans “returned fire in self-defense to eliminate the threat,” he added.
+The Americans “returned fire in self-defence to eliminate the threat,” he added.

 The spokesman confirmed that there had been five U.S. air strikes against Taliban positions near the city and airport since fighting began on Monday “to eliminate threats to coalition and Afghan forces.”